fluffos/fluffos/docs/efun/system/trace_end.md

 ### DESCRIPTION

-    Stop tracing and write out result immediately.
+    Calling this function will stop an active trace and write out the result to the file provided by `tracestart(filename)`.

-    if tracing is not enabled, this efun has no effect.
+    Note: do not leave tracing enabled for too long or you will risk running out of memory.

 ### SEE ALSO

-    trace_start()
+    trace_start(3)